Chondroitin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Chondroitin has an anti-inflammatory action with an inhibitory effect on complement.
+Chondroitin exerts an anti-inflammatory action with an inhibitory effect on complement.
 In an in vitro study of bovine cartilage, chondroitin alone, and in combination with glucosamine, regulates gene expression and the synthesis of nitric oxide and prostaglandin E2, which may explain its anti-inflammatory properties.
-It has been suggested that the multiple anti-inflammatory effects of chondroitin in chondrocytes and synoviocytes are primarily due to a common mechanism, through the inhibition of nuclear translocation of NF-κB (a protein involved in immune response and cellular stress response).
-Additionally, it has also been demonstrated that chondroitin sulfate inhibits the production of prostaglandin E2 and matrix metalloproteinases (a family of enzymes of the peptidase class, containing a metallic ion in their active site) in osteoblasts, suggesting that the action of chondroitin in osteoarthritis is not solely due to effects on cartilage, but may also be due to effects on subchondral bone.
+It has been suggested that the multiple anti-inflammatory effects of chondroitin in chondrocytes and synoviocytes are mainly due to a common mechanism, through inhibition of NF-κB nuclear translocation (a protein involved in the immune response and the cellular stress response).
+Furthermore, it has also been shown that chondroitin sulfate inhibits the production of prostaglandin E2 and matrix metalloproteinases (a family of enzymes of the peptidase class that have a metal ion in their active site) in osteoblasts, which suggests that the action of chondroitin in osteoarthritis is not only due to effects on cartilage but may also be due to effects on subchondral bone.

 Usages associés